fweig/cbmroot/README.md

 After your build is complete, before running any part of CbmRoot from a shell, a large number of environment variables must be set, which contain various library and include paths.
 This is done automatically by executing the "config.sh" or "config.csh" script from your CbmRoot build directory.

+Please note, that you must supply the argument "-p" (prepend) or "-a" (append) to these scripts, depending on whether you wish to add the new entries at the front or back of existing environment variables.
+Failing to do so will cause the variables to be overwritten, and may render your shell inoperable.
+This behavior may be desired in some cases, e.g. on the Virgo cluster.

 If you are using a Bash shell, you can add the following line to .bashrc to further automate this step:

-    source ~/build_cbmroot/config.sh > /dev/null 2>&1
+    source ~/build_cbmroot/config.sh -a > /dev/null 2>&1

 The problem with this automatisation is that it frequently results in problems if you use more than one combination of FairSoft/FairRoot/Cbmroot.